pyccel.ast.cwrapper module#

 The name of the structure which will hold the Python-compatible class definition.

-- property type_name#
+- property type_nameView on GitHub#

 The name of the Python-compatible class definition instance.